agracio/mochawesome-converter/README.md

  - All test reports except CTRF are first converted to JUnit format using [junit-converter](https://github.com/agracio/junit-converter).
  - Set `junit` option to `true` to get JUnit conversion results.
 Not supported for CTRF resports.
- - If you only require JUnit conversion, use [junit-converter](https://github.com/agracio/junit-converter).
+ - If you only require JUnit conversion use [junit-converter](https://github.com/agracio/junit-converter).

 ### JUnit to Mochawesome conversion